tldr-pages/tldr/pages/common/flyctl.md

 `flyctl launch --dockerfile {{path/to/dockerfile}}`

-- Open the browser to the current deployed application:
+- Open the current deployed application in the default web browser:

 `flyctl open`